Are you ready to embark on an epic journey to transform your homemade pizza game with the ultimate secret to heavenly, melted mozzarella cheese?

-- Use a silicone spatula to scrape off the melted cheese stuck on the side of the pot and mix it with what has not melted.
-Avoid leaving the melted cheese on the side as it will burn.
+- Use a silicone spatula to scrape off the melted cheese on the pot’s side and mix it with what has not melted.
+Avoid leaving the melted cheese on the side, as it will burn.

 - Stir to accelerate melting.

-- Add a little evaporated milk or the mentioned substitutes and cornstarch to eliminate cheese separation when total melting starts.
+- Add evaporated milk, the mentioned substitutes, and cornstarch to eliminate cheese separation when total melting starts.

 - Stir to a complete melt.

-The most significant advantage of using a stovetop is the allowance to keep your cheese warm till ready for use.
+The most significant advantage of using a stovetop is the allowance to keep your cheese warm till ready.
 When using a saucepan, ensure it is made of nonstick material.